 Eight years later: My views on same-sex marriage, and on judicial remedies, have changed.

 But anyway, I'm here to talk about the Perl module Lingua::Wordnet.
-I am installing this in a local::lib and a good thing too, because my sysadmin would not screw around with this stuff.
+I am installing this in a local::lib and a good thing too, because my sysadmin would not put up with this much nonsense.